See What We’ve Planted, Built and Brought to Life.

 Before & After Design, Portland, Oregon | Before Left: Old rusty shed and diseased apple tree, and old weedy grass.
 After Right: Removed shed and apple tree.
 Designed and built beautiful pathways and planting beds.

+Portland, Oregon.
 Summertime Blooms!
-Portland, Oregon | Dahlias, roses, agapanthus, & phormium.
+Dahlias, roses, agapanthus, & phormium.